-It’s about time we returned to our roots.
+It’s about time they returned to their roots.
 Tuatha Dea takes their name from Irish Mythology and has long cherished and celebrated their known Irish heritage and connection.
 Not limited to just the immediate family, but let’s face it, over the years there have been alot of Mullikin’s in the group.
-(Danny, Brandon, Tesea, Sarah, Rebecca and a grand array of cousins and such) Mullikin as it happens (in this family … we did the research) was “Mulligan” only 3 generations before Danny.
+(Danny, Brandon, Tesea, Sarah, Rebecca and a grand array of cousins and such) Mullikin as it happens (in this family … they did the research) was “Mulligan” only 3 generations before Danny.
 Not sure why it was changed.
 (Mulligan is a kind of “Do over” in Golf from what we understand) And then “23 and Me” came along and verified it.
 The whole Mullikin crew came up 95% to 99% Irish.
 Who knew?
-We did!
-Felt it in our bones.
+They did!
+Felt it in their bones.
 Thus, the new grandson = “Finnigan Mulligan.”
 Destined for Pubs the World over!

 Join Tuatha Dea as they wax a bit romantic on a journey within and without.
 To the land of the Fae memorialized in song and envisioned through “Irish Eyes”!

 Penny Whistle: Chris Bush

 Bass: Jeremiah Waldo

 Keyboard: Adam Ogle